netdata/netdata/collectors/ebpf.plugin/README.md

 The total memory usage is a well known [issue](https://lore.kernel.org/all/167821082315.1693.6957546778534183486.git-patchwork-notify@kernel.org/) for eBPF, this is not a bug present in plugin.

+### Latency monitoring

+To monitor latency it is necessary to append two tracers for the same function, the first is attached when the function is called and the second when function returns.
+The plugin also needs to store and delete data inside a temporary hash table before doing math and store the final result.
+This will impact your system performance, so we strongly suggest you only enable [Filesystem](#Filesystem) and [Disk](#Disk) threads when it is necessary to debug events on your filesystem or storage device.

 ### SELinux

 When [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) is enabled, it may prevent `ebpf.plugin` from